Nitintin/scoop-infinity/README.md

   ## Infinite Scrolling
   Infinite scrolling has been added to fetch articles on the go.
 It fetches 8 articles per scroll.
 It fetches new article once the user reaches to the last of currently fetched articles.
 I have used IntersectionObserver provided by JS to keep observing this last article on the page.

+# Extra Points?
+I heard somewhere that there are extra point for uploading the project on github?
+I will do one better.
+I have uploaded this project to a live server.
+Feel free to test.
+Link - https://scoop-whoop-dhoop.netlify.app/

 # DEPENDENCIES ADDED